 Although we're asking you to express your intent during initial registration, we understand that your availability may change along the way, and we're happy to accommodate adjustments accordingly.

 Outline of Topics

-A complete list of the eight topics that will be discussed throughout the semester, including information on the guest and instructional designer presenters, can be found on the course syllabus page in Canvas.
+A complete list of the seven topics that will be discussed throughout the semester, including information on the guest and instructional designer presenters, can be found on the course syllabus page in Canvas.